 INTRODUCTION

 Primary duodenal cancer is one of the gastrointestinal tumors with a low frequency of occurrence.
 Its prevalence rate in necropsy cases is reported to be 0.02%–0.5%[1].
 Precancerous lesions, duodenal adenomas, are also rare and reported in approximately 0.1%–0.4% of patients who have undergone an esophagogastroduodenoscopy[2,3].
 Previous studies showed that the 5-yr survival rate of patients with duodenal cancer was less than 30%[4].
 Duodenal cancer has the poorest prognosis among cancers of all parts of the small intestine because most cases are detected at a far-advanced stage[4].
-Additionally, since the duodenum is adjacent to important organs such as the pancreas, gallbladder, and liver, invasion or spread to these organs will be a factor of poor prognosis.
+Additionally, since the duodenum is adjacent to important organs, such as the pancreas, gallbladder and liver, invasion or spread to these organs will be a factor of poor prognosis.
 Early detection and treatment of duodenal cancer will be necessary to improve patient prognosis.
-It however remains unknown about clinical course of the patients who have early-stage cancer and adenomas in the duodenum.
+It, however, remains unknown about the clinical course of those patients who have early-stage cancer and adenomas in the duodenum.

 Among duodenal tumors, epithelial tumors located at the ampullary site are classified as biliary tract tumors[5].
-The ampullary tumors are different from non-ampullary tumor in endoscopic diagnosis and treatment.
-In the previous study, superficial non-ampullary duodenal epithelial tumors (SNADETs) as adenoma or mucosal/submucosal carcinoma that are located outside the ampullary region are considered indication of endoscopic resection (ER) because of a low risk of lymph node metastasis[6-8].
+The ampullary tumors are different from non-ampullary tumors in endoscopic diagnosis and treatment.
+In the previous study, superficial non-ampullary duodenal epithelial tumors (SNADETs; as adenoma or mucosal/submucosal carcinoma located outside the ampullary region) are considered an indication of endoscopic resection (ER) because of a low risk of lymph node metastasis[6-8].

 ER for SNADET is a challenging technique compared to other gastrointestinal tracts because of the following reasons.
 First, the anatomical features, a narrow lumen and precipitous curvature of the duodenum, can provide inadequate view and make it difficult to maintain stable view of the endoscope.
-Second, Brunner’s glands in the submucosal layer can stiffen the duodenal wall; therefore, mucosal lifting is poor at submucosal injection, making ER more difficult, especially for macroscopically depressed type of tumors.
+Second, Brunner’s glands in the submucosal layer can stiffen the duodenal wall; therefore, mucosal lifting is poor at submucosal injection, making ER more difficult, especially for the macroscopically depressed type of tumors.
 The muscular layer of the duodenum is very thin and this increases the risk of perforation[9].

-Due to the rarity of SNADETs and the difficulty of ER, there was few large-scale studies including more than one hundred cases have been conducted to evaluate treatment outcomes of ER in patients with SNADETs.
-Therefore, this study aimed to investigate the short- and long-term outcomes of ER with more than one hundred cases of SNADET to evaluate the safety, efficacy, and curability of the endoscopic treatment.
+Due to the rarity of SNADETs and the difficulty of ER, there have been few large-scale studies including more than 100 cases conducted to evaluate treatment outcomes of ER in patients with SNADETs.
+Therefore, this study aimed to investigate the short- and long-term outcomes of ER with more than 100 cases of SNADET to evaluate the safety, efficacy, and curability of the endoscopic treatment.

 MATERIALS AND METHODS

-This retrospective study included the patients who underwent ER for SNADETs in a single-center at Jikei University Hospital between March 2004 and April 2017 and who met the following criteria: (1) A newly diagnosed SNADET that included adenomas of low/high-grade intraepithelial neoplasia (LGIN/HGIN) and superficial adenocarcinomas in which invasion was confined to the submucosal layer, and (2) no lymph node or distant organ metastasis.
-This study protocol was approved by the institutional review board of the Jikei University School of Medicine, Tokyo, Japan, for clinical research [registration number: 29-079 (8695)].
+This retrospective study included the patients who underwent ER for SNADETs in a single-center at Jikei University Hospital between March 2004 and April 2017, and who met the following criteria: (1) newly diagnosed SNADET that included adenomas of low/high-grade intraepithelial neoplasia (LGIN/HGIN) and superficial adenocarcinomas in which invasion was confined to the submucosal layer; and (2) no lymph node or distant organ metastasis.
+This study protocol was approved by the Institutional Review Board of the Jikei University School of Medicine, Tokyo, Japan, for clinical research [Registration No.: 29-079 (8695)].
 This study was conducted in compliance with the revised Helsinki Declaration (1989).

-Indications for endoscopic resection
+Indications for ER